 In December 2016, our family bought an old farm that hadn't been in operation for a while.
 Now we have goats, horses, chicken and cats.
+(Our horses and chicken are currently elsewhere until we have built the new stable and chicken coop).
 Now our organic and sustainability development project has begun at one mountain farm with buildings in need of restoration and a coastal farm with no buildings and strawberry plants.
 We aim to try various organic, environmental-friendly and innovative ways of operating a farm in harmony with nature, and in time produce everything we need.
 The long term goal is to be off-the-grid.
 Any idea may trigger activity. :-)

 We aim to utilize as much of the farms's natural resources as possible, and only buy other material when necessary.

 Volunteers will have food, accommodation and clothes for helping around provided for free.

 Due to being in a critical phase or establishment where things have to happen within a given time, we accept volunteers with at least some experience, who have learned to take care of themselves, have good personal routines and are able to contribute to the team in a positive way.
 Building up a project like this involves physical tasks, and you need to be fit for the tasks at hand, or be able to build up the strength while you are here.
 You also need to have a good command of the English language to be able to understand instructions and communicate well during teamwork.

 The farm is located in a valley at the foot of the Lyngen Alps in North-Norway, with abundant opportunities for hiking, skiing and horseback riding.
 Not far from here is a husky farm who offer tours.
 Midnight Sun in the summer and Northern Lights in the Fall and Winter.